antonioaversa/taxes/README.md

 	- Remark: each file path can also be a blob pattern
 	- Remark: files are processed in increasing lexicographic order of their name
 	- e.g. `["crypto_2022_*.csv", "crypto_2023_*.csv"]`
+- define `CryptoPortfolioValuesCurrency`, as the default currency used to specify the value of the entire crypto portfolio (typically `USD` in the Revolut app) for each relevant day
+  - unlike stocks, crypto taxes calculation require knowning the value of the entire crypto portfolio after each taxable event, not just the sell price of the specific crypto sold
+- define `CryptoPortfolioValuesFilePath`, as the path of the file containing the value of the entire crypto portfolio for each relevant day

 ### Setup BCE FX Rates

+There are two ways to setup the FX Rates: multi-currency FX Rates, and single currency FX Rates.

+The recommended way to setup the FX Rates is to use the

+#### Multi-currency FX Rates

+#### Single currency FX Rates

 Make sure that `BCE-FXRate-<base_currency>-USD.txt` is up-to-date, i.e. it contains all the FX Rates defined by the ECB between the base currency `EUR` and `USD` for a contiguous period of time including all dates of ticker events, of any